dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 1. Exactly two models names must be chosen.
 The first is interpreted as the forecast model and the second is the reference model, against which the performance of the forecast should be measured.
 Specify this with the "model" configuration file entry or using the "-model" job command option.

 2. The forecast variable name, level, lead time, line type, column, and weight options must be specified.
-If the value remains contant for all the terms, set its to an array of length one.
+If the value remains constant for all the terms, set it to an array of length one.
 If the value changes for at least one term, specify an array entry for each term.
 Specify these with the "fcst_var", "fcst_lev", "lead_time", "line_type", "column", and "weight" configuration file entries, respectively, or use the corresponding job command options.

 3. While these line types are required, additional options may be provided for each term, including the observation type ("obtype"), verification region ("vx_mask"), and interpolation method ("interp_mthd").
 Specify each as single value or provide a value for each term.